amsdc/amsdc.github.io/about.md

 There was also a need for a backend for dynamically update content, which led to the creation of the Digitally, Artificially Intelligent, Robust, Versatile Information System (D.A.R.V.I.S.).
 D.A.R.V.I.S. was based on MyPHP.

 ## Zoom Autojoiner
 During COVID-19, Advaith had many online classes to attend.
 Hence, he created the Zoom Autojoiner GUI to do exactly that.
-Currently, it is the only software being maintained by the company.